cjblomqvist/lightpage/Readme.md

   Tiny ~900 byte Express-inspired client-side router.

-  Based upon page.js and simplified to only contain manually invoced routers with callbacks.
+  Based upon page.js and simplified to only contain manually invoked routers with callbacks.
 Simplified in order to work better with DerbyJS - but could also be used in other cases when the automatic routing is not desired.